sukhik/mood/posts/sixthpost.md

 ### DAILY ROUTINE

 I need to exercise more.
 I need to follow my heart and my body.
-I need to do my self-care and my proper self-work, self-listening before careening into opportunities and hunting and deciding on my prey.
+I need to do my self-care and my proper self-work, self-listening before careening into opportunities and hunting and deciding my prey.
 I find I wake up thinking about work and jumping on my computer.
 There is not any method of self-preservation or protection I have in place from the feeling where I have all these options and then, so much to do.
-I want so approach my days with a much more calm mind.
+I want to approach my days with a more calm mind.
 I am stressed out by this, by my shortcomings.
-After I finish this post, instead of writing to FYBR like I want to, or finishing my assignment for my NEW NEWS cryptocurrency writing job....I need to spend that time on myself and sit in my body.
-Drop in and lay down dead in myself to hear what I am saying to myself and what my body is saying to itself.
+After I finish this post, instead of writing to FYBR like I want to, or finishing my assignment for my NEW NEWS job....I need to spend that time on myself and sit in my body.
+Drop in, lay down dead in myself, hear what I am saying to myself and what my body is saying to itself.

 ### NEW NEWS